Kiran7007/Interview-Preparation/docs/android.md

 Interview Answer:
 > An Activity is an application component that provides a screen, with which users can interact in order to do something whereas a Fragment represents a behavior or a portion of user interface in an Activity (with its own lifecycle and input events, and which can be added or…
 ---
 ## Why is it recommended to use only the default constructor to create a Fragment?
 The reason why you should be passing parameters through bundle is because when the system restores a fragment (e.g on config change), it will automatically restore your bundle.
-This way you are guaranteed to restore the state of the fragment correctly to the same state the fragment was initialised with.</br>
+This way you are guaranteed to restore the state of the fragment correctly to the same state the fragment was initialised with.<br>